baldwindavid/ex_waiter/README.md

 Handy functions for polling and receiving.

-- Polling: `poll/2` and `poll!/2` periodically check that a given condition has been met.
+- Polling: `poll/1` periodically checks that a given condition has been met.
-- Receiving: `receive/2` and `receive!/2` return the next message/s from the mailbox within a timeout.
+- Receiving: `receive_next/2` returns the next message/s
+  from the mailbox within a timeout.

 Hexdocs found at
 [https://hexdocs.pm/ex_waiter](https://hexdocs.pm/ex_waiter).